Peloric Streptocarpus

 Robert Pavlis

-I have been growing streptocarpus for several years, doing a lot of breeding to develop new cultivars.
-A couple of years ago I got a seedling that was a stable peloric.
-Its offsprings have now flowered and I have several pelorics.
+I have been growing Streptocarpus for several years, doing a lot of breeding to develop new cultivars.
+A couple of years ago, I got a seedling that was a stable peloric.
+Its offspring have now flowered, and I have several pelorics.
 These are a bit more common in Europe, but few people seem to be breeding them in North America, so I decided to start a breeding program for them.

 The purpose of this blog post is to document both my journey and the information I find about breeding peloric streptocarpus, which seems fairly limited.